nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/2. Classification/1. Classification metrics/readme.md

 - When AUC is equal to 1, the classifier is able to perfectly distinguish between all Positive and Negative class points.
 When AUC is equal to 0, the classifier would be predicting all Negatives as Positives and vice versa.
 When AUC is 0.5, the classifier is not able to distinguish between the Positive and Negative classes.

 **log loss / logistic loss or cross entropy loss**

+- the complete formula can be divided into --
+- When the actual class is 1: second term in the formula would be 0 and we will left with first term i.e. yi.log(p(yi)) and (1-1).log(1-p(yi) this will be 0.

+- When the actual class is 0: First-term would be 0 and will be left with the second term i.e (1-yi).log(1-p(yi)) and 0.log(p(yi)) will be 0.